-ThermoPro Tp-08 review overview
+ThermoPro Tp-08 overview and first impressions

 All pit masters know the golden rule, “if you’re looking, you ain’t cooking”.
-With a range of 300 ft, a 3 inch grill probe, and a 6.5 inch probe for the meat itself, the TP-08 allows you to be sure of your temperatures without having to open your grill or be right beside it the entire time.
+With a range of 300 ft, a 3-inch grill probe, and a 6.5 inch probe for the meat itself, the TP-08 allows you to be sure of your temperatures without having to open your grill or be right beside it the entire time.

-Giving you the freedom to entertain if you’re throwing a party, ready your side dishes or just kick back and watch the game.
+This gives you the freedom to entertain if you’re throwing a party, ready your side dishes or just kick back and watch the game.

 For added peace of mind the TP-08 comes with an alarm that can go off when your meat reaches a specified internal temperature, which you can set for anywhere between 32° and 572° Fahrenheit.